firman-qs/my-neovim-dotfiles/README.md

 # MY NEOVIM DOTFILES
 ![Screenshot](screenshot.png)

 Want to use it?, just copy to the ~/.config/nvim/ (for linux) or ~/AppData/Local/nvim/ (for windows).
-All plugin and whatever will automatically insalled.
+All plugin and whatever will automatically installed.
+- for fonts I use nerd font: [caskaydia cove](https://www.nerdfonts.com/font-downloads).
+You can download any other patched font here https://www.nerdfonts.com/font-downloads
+- Use windows terminal for blur/acrylic/mica
+- Windows terminal theme can be downloaded [here](https://windowsterminalthemes.dev/).
+COpy to your JSON file
+- I use powershell 7.0.
+See [here](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.3) for the installation guide